Login to LibApps.

 Help From the Writing Center

-The Writing Center consultants will help with formatting and citing sources according to APA, MLA, and Chicago style rules online or in person.
-Check their website for hours and other services.
+The Multiliteracy Center can help with formatting papers and citing sources in APA, MLA, and Chicago style rules.
+Check their website for consultation scheduling and other services.

 RefWorks